3sbi/sensor-scraper-expo-ts/README.md

-Android app made with [Expo](https://expo.dev/) to collect data from sensors and export it to CSV file
+Android app made with [Expo](https://expo.dev/) to collect data from sensors and export it to CSV file.
+Data is collected from accelerometer, magnetometer and gyroscope.

 ## Screenshot